NQBH/NQBH.github.io/_pages/writing.md

 toc: true
 ---
 {% include toc %}
-To be able to write, I have to read a lot (Damn this bloody dyslexia).
+To be able to write, I have to read a lot (damn this bloody dyslexia).
 I try to track my reading process carefully by [[NQBH's reading list/process](https://github.com/NQBH/hobby/blob/master/book/NQBH_book.pdf)]. [[TeX](https://github.com/NQBH/hobby/blob/master/book/NQBH_book.tex)].

 To deal with my reading issue, I read by typing -- only good & hard books, of course.
 These are only my own materials to read, not violating any copyright laws.